OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/pre-migration-checklist.md

   - Delete the existing `sqljdbc_auth.dll` located in `<INSTALLATION_PATH>/OpsHub_Resources/jre/bin`.

 **Reason:**
 - Flyway has been updated from version 4.2 to 10.15, and the newer version does not support the connector JAR `sqljdbc42.jar`.
-Therefore, it is necessary to upgrade to `mssql-jdbc-10.2.0.jre11.jar` to maintain compatibility and avoid OpsHub Integration Manager upgrade failure.
+Therefore, it is necessary to upgrade to `mssql-jdbc-10.2.0.jre11.jar` to maintain compatibility and avoid <code class="expression">space.vars.SITENAME</code> upgrade failure.

 ---